obroadrick/obroadrick/README.md

 I'm an undergrad studying math and computer science at George Washington University.
-I also row, tutor, and do research.
+I also do election security research, row, and tutor.

 Website: [oliverbroadrick.com](http://oliverbroadrick.com)